SolidX

 1. Create or update a TS/TSX listener inside:

-• solid-ui/src/extensions/<module-name>/<model-name>/form-event-listeners/
+• solid-ui/src/<module-name>/admin-layout/<model-name>/extension-functions/

-2. Register the listener in:
+2. Register the listener in the owning UI module manifest:

-• solid-ui/src/extensions/solid-extensions.ts
+• solid-ui/src/<module-name>/<module-name>.ui-module.ts

 Example structure:

-├── solid-extensions.ts
+├── admin-layout/

-└── library/
+└── application/

-└── book/
+└── extension-functions/

-└── form-event-listeners/
+└── applicationFormViewChangeHandler.ts

-└── bookFormViewChangeHandler.ts
+└── merchant-onboarding.ui-module.ts

 Creating a Handler